 You will not only provide personal documents for you to trade but also you will link your bank account with their system.
 This means, your once anonymous bitcoin address is now linked to an account with a real identity; Coinbase or law enforcement can exploit this opportunity to unmask your true identity.

-Check out this video about the Rise & Fall of the Silk Road, world’s largest black market.
+Check out this video about the Rise & Fall of the Silk Road, the world’s largest black market.

 Ever since bitcoin was invented, so much innovation has taken over to scale the blockchain technology to higher heights.
 There is no doubt, this wave of blockchain revolution will sweep across many industries, stimulating tremendous changes.
-For sure, innovation centred around bitcoin (both its flaws and technology) steered the development of privacy and anonymous coins.
+For sure, innovation centered around bitcoin (both its flaws and technology) steered the development of privacy and anonymous coins.